Listen to the Anchorage Coke Show and Relive 1959-1969

 1959

-The Chicken Coop sat on the roof of the Bun Drive-in overlooking the parking lot through a picture window.
+The studio sat on the roof of the Bun Drive-In, overlooking the parking lot through a picture window.

-You could easily see the Chicken Coop as you drove by the Bun Drive-in.
-It was like a living promotion for the very popular nightly show featuring Ron Moore and Anchorage teens calling in and requesting songs, making dedications, or just wanting to say hello to Ron.
+You could easily see the Chicken Coop as you drove by the Bun Drive-In.
+It was a visual reminder of a very popular nightly show featuring Ron Moore, with Anchorage teens calling in and requesting songs, making dedications, or just wanting to say hello to Ron.

 What Are Your Coke Show Memories?